Kewdale

 Kewdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kewdale has notable cultural diversity, with 40.2% speaking a language other than English at home and 47.6% born overseas.
-Christianity is the predominant religion, comprising 39.3%.
-Islam is overrepresented at 17.6%, significantly higher than the Greater Perth average of 6.6%.
+Kewdale scores highly on cultural diversity, with 40.2% of its population speaking a language other than English at home and 47.6% born overseas.
+The main religion in Kewdale is Christianity, which makes up 39.3% of the population.
+However, the most apparent overrepresentation is in Islam, which comprises 17.6% of the population, substantially higher than the Greater Perth average of 3.2%.

 Frequently Asked Questions - Diversity